elan-ev/tobira/docs/auth/README.md

 To create new sessions, you have to intercept login attempts (see "Login page" sections), read the login data, and authenticate the user and send an appropriate response to the login-page (likely containing a `Set-Cookie` header).
 To destroy sessions, you have to intercept logout attempts (`DELETE /~session`) and delete the session as appropriate.
+Alternatively, you can set `auth.logout_link` in the config to make the logout button a simple `<a>` link to that URL.

 ### Using Tobira's login page